2tuu/Ava/README.md

-## This project is not yet prepared to be installed by anyone else, once I have completed the installation scripts this message will be removed.
-Until then, only install this if you know what you're doing.
-## In addition, this project is not finished, and will likely not be updated frequently.

-## Bot
+## Kit (Name change pending)
-Kit is a general use moderation bot with a bunch of fun commands - She's built in Node JS with Discord.js, currently running in version v14.16.1
+Kit is a general use moderation bot with a bunch of fun commands - She's built in Node JS with Discord.js, currently running in version v16.14.0

-## Initial Configuration
+## Before Using
-Warning: Before running the script, please fill out `config.example.json` with the proper information, and rename it `config.json`
-The install script is a work in progress, and may not work properly

-Additionally, the bot is only designed to work with a postgresql database, make sure it is installed, set up and it's credentials are entered into `config.json` before setting up

-After filling out config.json, run `install.sh` - While these installation scripts are not designed to be used on windows, the bot itself should still work with manual setup (make sure you know what you're doing)

-To install all node dependencies, run `npm i` while in the main folder, and it should install everything on it's own

-Once everything is configured, just run `app.js` with node (to keep it from staying closed if it crashes or stops, use a program like pm2 to run it)
+Kit is not designed to be installed or used by anyone but me, as such I haven't really made any sort of functioning installation script, nor will I in the future

+I will not be providing support in installing this yourself outside of the information stated below, the rest is for you

 ## Command Structure